akramcsm14/altimetrik/README.md

 # Welcome to Altimetrik!

-This is an ecom backend application API document
+This is a backend application API document
 # Pre-requisites
 >MySql Database
 >Create a database named **flight_booking**